SEARCH

 While in the uterus the fetus is able to maintain adequate delivery of oxygen to the body because the formen ovale allows mixing of blood between the right and left atrium and the ductus arteriosus allows mixing of the blood between the pulmonary artery and the aorta.
 After delivery the baby will become blue due to lack of oxygen if these structures are not kept open.

-Then ductus may kept open using drugs and the foramen ovale can be enlarged with a catheter procedure which is performed in the first few days of life.
+Then ductus may be kept open using drugs and t he foramen ovale can be enlarged with a catheter procedure which is performed in the first few days of life.
 An "Arterial Switch Operation" carried out in the first week or two of life corrects the primary abnormality.
-The small coronary arteries, which feed the heart muscle are transferred as well.
+T he small coronary arteries, which feed the heart muscle are transferred as well.

 •